dhbalaji/docusauras-dhbalaji-blog/blog/mocking-dates-in-jest.md

 expect(add2DaysToCurrentDate()).toBe("Some hard coded date")
 ```

-If you want to use hardcoded date, you should be able to control the output of the `add2DaysToCurrentDate` method.
+If you want to use a hardcoded date, you should be able to control the output of the `add2DaysToCurrentDate` method.

 ## How to make dynamic date logic predictable?

 The short answer is `JEST mocks`.
-When ever we want to add 2 days to current date, we need to ensure the `date.getDate()` method returns the same value, then we can write a test to assert the returned value.
+Whenever we want to add 2 days to the current date, we need to ensure the `date.getDate()` method returns the same value, then we can write a test to assert the returned value.

 ```js
 it("should return new Date which is two days ahead of today", function() {